 Collaborating with someone already on Terra?
-Some ways to share billing
+Two ways to share billing

 Start with $300 in Google Cloud Platform (GCP) credits

-Although $300 won't be nearly enough to do a full analysis, it will give you a taste for the possibilities.
-You can use the credits to try the Workflows QuickStart and Notebooks QuickStart tutorials.
-Each of these tutorials takes less than an hour and costs less than a dollar to complete.
-You'll have plenty leftover to practice in a Showcase Featured Workspace.
-These cover a variety of scientific use-cases and include downsized datasets.
+Although $300 won't cover the cost of a full analysis, it should give you a taste for the possibilities.
+You can use the credits to try the Data Tables Quickstart, Workflows Quickstart or Notebooks Quickstart tutorials.
+Each tutorial takes less than an hour and costs less than a dollar to complete.
+You'll have plenty of funds leftover to practice in a cloned Featured Workspace from the Terra Showcase Library.
+These cover a variety of scientific use-cases and include downsized datasets to run on.